 Tell friends and family about your goals

-Your friends and family can have a big influence on the emotional part of your journey towards paying off debt.
+Your friends and family can significantly influence the emotional part of your journey towards paying off debt.

-Sometimes we are nervous or embarrassed to tell people our debt situation…but it is a good idea to tell your close friends and family what you are working towards without getting super-specific.
+Sometimes, we are nervous or embarrassed to tell people about our debt situation…but telling your close friends and family what you are working towards without getting super-specific is a good idea.

 Think of it using this example: Let’s say you choose NOT to tell your best friend that you are trying to pay off 10K in credit card debt.